 - Non-pass-through entities.
 When there is a need to retain income in the business, a “C” corporation is better than an LLC.

 - Phantom income problem.
 When a business is retaining its earnings to invest in machinery and equipment, pass-through entities such as an LLC could result in phantom income.
 A “C” corporation is a better choice.

-- Pension and Retirement Plans.
-A “C” Corporation is better for many retirement plans.
-In addition to maximizing retirement plan benefits include borrowing from such retirement plan, a “C” Corporation would probably be better than an LLC.
+- Pension and retirement plans.
+A “C” corporation is better for many retirement plans.
+In addition to maximizing retirement plan benefits, which include borrowing from such retirement plan, a “C” corporation would probably be better than an LLC.

 - International Businesses.
 Although for management purposes an LLC may be appropriate, the foreign government may have unfavorable tax treatment.